rgl/ubuntu-vagrant/README.md

 ## VMware vSphere usage

-Download `packer-builder-vsphere-iso` v2.3 from the [jetbrains-infra/packer-builder-vsphere releases page](https://github.com/jetbrains-infra/packer-builder-vsphere/releases) and place it inside your `~/.packer.d/plugins` directory.

 Download [govc](https://github.com/vmware/govmomi/releases/latest) and place it inside your `/usr/local/bin` directory.

 Install the vsphere vagrant plugin, set your vSphere details, and test the connection to vSphere: